September 22, 2025

 Types of Diesel Engine Recirculation Systems

-- High-Pressure EGR Valve (HP-EGR)
+• High-Pressure EGR Valve (HP-EGR)

 Used in Euro-4 engines, where NOx emissions must not exceed 0.25 g/km.
 The system includes a pneumomechanical or electrically driven EGR valve and pipelines.
-Vacuum at the exhaust manifold inlet is created by a vacuum pump.
-The intensity of exhaust gas recirculation depends on engine operating mode and the pressure difference between intake and exhaust. - Low-Pressure EGR Valve (LP-EGR)
+The vacuum is created at the inlet to the exhaust manifold by the vacuum pump.
+The level of exhaust gas recirculation is dependents on the mode of operation of the engine and the differential pressure between the intake and the exhaust.

 Complies with Euro-5 standards (NOx ≤ 0.18 g/km).
-Exhaust gases pass through a particulate filter for cleaning, then to a cooler for cooling, after which the EGR valve controls their dosage before entering the exhaust manifold. - Combined Recirculation EGR Valve
+Exhaust gases pass through a particulate filter for cleaning, then to a cooler for cooling, after which the EGR valve controls their dosage before entering the exhaust manifold.

 To meet Euro-6 standards (NOx ≤ 0.08 g/km), engines use a combined exhaust gas recirculation system.
 Its design includes two separate pipelines: low and high pressure.
 The operating cycle resembles LP-EGR, but in certain engine modes, the high-pressure circuit is activated to supply additional uncooled gases.